1jour1vin

 Nose

-Very aromatic and very fresh, with aromas of lemon followed by tropical fruits.
+Very aromatic and refreshing, with notes of lemon followed by tropical fruits

-Well-rounded, with a silky texture and beautiful maturity from the Sauvignon.
-Citrus notes add freshness, with well-controlled oak.
+Well-rounded with a silky texture and lovely maturity from the Sauvignon.
+Citrus notes add freshness, and the oak is well-integrated.

 Serve